ReScience/ReScience-submission/article/Tallec-Blier-Kalainathan-2019.md

 interpretation of this phenomenon is that even if the recurrent model is not able to predict the next state of the environment, its recurrent state still contains some crucial information on the environment dynamic.
 Without a recurrent model, first-order information such as the velocity of the car is absent from individual frames, and consequently from latent codes.
 Therefore, strategies learnt without the MDRNN cannot use such information.
-Apparently, even a random MDRNN still holds some useful temporal information, and that it is enough to learn a good strategy on this problem.
+Even a random MDRNN still holds some useful temporal information, which is enough to learn a good strategy on this problem.

 # Conclusion

 We reproduced the paper "World Models" on the CarRacing environment, and made some additional experiments.
 Overall, our conclusions are twofold:

 * The results were easy to reproduce.
 It probably means that the method on this problem does not only achieve high perforance but is also very stable.
 This is an important remark for a deep reinforcement learning method.

 * On the CarRacing-v0 environment, it seems that the recurrent network only serves as a recurrent reservoir, enabling access to crucial higher order information, such as velocity or acceleration.
 This observation needs some perspective, it comes with several interrogations and remarks:
     * (Ha et al. 2018) reports good results when training in the simulated environment on the VizDoom task.
 Without a trained recurrent forward model, we cannot expect to obtain such performance.
     * On CarRacing-v0, the untrained MDRNN already obtains near optimal results.
 Is the task sufficiently easy to alleviate the need for a good recurrent forward model?
     * Learning a good model of a high dimensional environment is hard.
 It is notably difficult to obtain coherent multi modal behaviors on long time ranges (i.e. predicting two futures, one where the next turn is a right turn, the other where it is a left turn).
 Visually, despite the latent gaussian mixture model, our model doesn't seem to overcome this difficulty.
 Is proper handling of multi modal behaviors key to leveraging the usefulness of a model of the world?

 # References